Data protection commitments:

 Data transfer to third countries outside of EU or international organizations:

-Any transfers of personal data to third countries outside of the EU or international organizations may only be made by the processor on the basis of documented instructions from the data controller and must always be done in accordance with chapter V of the data protection regulation.
-If personal information is being transferred to third countries outside of the EU or international organisations that the data controller has not instructed the processor to do, then it is required by law, that the processor has to notify the data controller of the transfer and the reason of the transfer based on a legal standpoint before transferring data.
+Any transfers of personal data to third countries outside of the EU or international organizations may only be made by the processor on the basis of documented instructions from the data controller and must always be done in in accordance with chapter V of the data protection regulation.
+If personal information is being transferred to third countries outside of the EU or international organizations that the data controller has not instructed the processor to do, then it is required by law, that the processor has to notify the data controller of the transfer and the reason of the transfer based on a legal standpoint before transferring data.
 This has to be done, unless prohibited by law in the public interest.

 In order to show our interest and obligation to comply with personal data legislation, Wizkids has had an ISAE 3000 made.
 This could be forwarded if there is a desire to review it.